Skip to Content

 Fighting for visitation rights, also known as custodial time or parenting time, can be very grueling for both parties involved in a divorce.
 Making a decision about who is best suited to care for a child is bound to create conflict between parents.

-The courts will always be in favor of the child's best interest, but many factors must be considered before rendering a final decision as to who will get child custody and establish a visitation schedule satisfactory to both parties.
+The courts will always favor the child's best interest, but many factors must be considered before rendering a final decision on who will get child custody and establish a visitation schedule satisfactory to both parties involved.

 Some of the factors the court will consider in a visitation case include: